Roll20/roll20-character-sheets/D&D_5e_Shaped/ReadMe.md

 # D&D 5e Character Sheet

 This is a character sheet for use on Roll20.net with the latest (5th) edition of Dungeons & Dragons.
 The sheet is designed to be usable by all Roll20 users regardless of subscription level.
+It is not fully compatible with the default 5e sheet.

 ### Changelog

+**2nd April 2015**

+* Fix initiative/ac row breaking line
+* Prevent jumping on new death saves and other small adjustments
+* Added save bonus to NPCs
+* Moved AC note down for NPC sheets
+* Fixed which pages are shown on "Show All"
+* New Parenthesis for skills
+* Style resistances better
+* Style other textareas to match
+* Used -> Current to have consistency across the board.
+4/5 slots instead of 4/5 slots used.
+It is more consistent with HP and makes sense.

 **1st April 2015**